hardentools/hardentools/README.md

 - **Disable Windows Script Host**.
 Windows Script Host allows the execution of VBScript and Javascript files on Windows operating systems.
 This is very commonly used by regular malware (such as ransomware) as well as targeted malware.

 - **Disabling AutoRun and AutoPlay**.
 Disables AutoRun / AutoPlay for all devices.
-For example, this should prevent applicatons from automatically executing when you plug a USB stick into your computer.
+This prevents applicatons from automatically executing when you plug a USB stick into your computer.

+- **Disables powershell.exe and powershell_ise.exe execution via Windows Explorer**.
+This prevents the use of PowerShell by malicious code trying to infect the system.
+You will not be able to open PowerShell directly anymore.

-- **Disables powershell.exe, powershell_ise.exe and cmd.exe execution via Windows Explorer**.
-You will not be able to use the terminal and it should prevent the use of PowerShell by malicious code trying to infect the system.
+- **Disables cmd.exe execution via Windows Explorer (optional)**.
+You will not be able to use the cmd terminal and it should prevent malicious code trying to infect the system by using cmd.exe to e.g. start powershell.exe.
+This setting is optional because cmd.exe is used quite often by users and applications.
+This must therefore be enabled manually in the expert settings sections.

 - **Sets User Account Control (UAC) to always ask for permission** (even on configuration changes only) and to use "secure desktop".

 - **Disable file extensions mainly used for malicious purposes**.
 Disables the ".hta", ".js", ".JSE", ".WSH", ".WSF", ".scf", ".scr", ".vbs", ".vbe" and ".pif" file extensions for the current user (and for system wide defaults, which is only relevant for newly created users).

 - **Shows file extensions and hidden files in explorer**.
+This is very useful to detect files pretending to be another file type (e.g. an exe file named like iAmSimulatingToBeAPdf.pdf.exe)

 - **Windows Defender Attack Surface Reduction (ASR)**.
 Enables various remediations using ASR starting with Windows 10 / 1709 (Block executable content from email client and webmail, Block Office applications from creating child processes, Block Office applications from creating executable content & from injecting code into other processes, Block JavaScript or VBScript from launching downloaded executable content, Block execution of potentially obfuscated scripts, Block Win32 API calls from Office macro).
+To be effective this needs the following prerequisites:

-Needs the following prerequisites to work: (1) Windows 10 version >= 1709, (2) You are using Windows Defender Antivirus as the sole antivirus protection app.
-(3) Real-time protection is enabled in Windows Defender.
+  - Windows 10 version >= 1709,
+  - You are using Windows Defender Antivirus as the sole antivirus protection app,
+  - Real-time protection is enabled in Windows Defender.

 ### Microsoft Office